mia-platform/documentation/docs/console/design-your-projects/sidecars.md

   </div>
 </div>

-By doing so a **new copy** of the sidecar will be created that will feature all the configurations you have previously set up.
+By doing so a **new copy** of the sidecar with all the configurations you previously set up will be created.

 #### Delete a sidecar